raspberrypilearning/surprise-animation/en/step_3.md

 - Will your object do something to attract attention?
 - Will your character move towards the object to check it out?
 - Will it use speech or costume changes?

 You decide!

-# The object
+### The object

 Why is your character curious about the object?
 It could just be a strange object for the environment, or something that naturally has a surprise.
 Or you may want it to attract attention.
-Does it move or make a noise?
-Does it change colour or size?

 --- task ---